LukeGrahamLandry/franca/examples/import_c/README.md

 A C11 compiler adapted from <https://github.com/rui314/chibicc>.

+Compared to chibicc, my changes:
+- support more target platforms (macos, arm, riscv, wasm).
+- make it a standalone program without depending on binutils' assembler/linker.
+- improve performace (both of the compiler and the generated code).
+- tackle the second 90% of the work to make more real programs build.
+  see `../../tests/external/*.fr` for various build scripts that test other people's code with this compiler (and run in github actions on every commit).

 ## Language Support

 - core language: functions, variables, structs, unions, arrays, control flow, bit fields, etc.